MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/includes/quickstarts/node-tutorial.md

 ### Install the client library

-To write an image analysis app with Custom Vision for Node.js, you'll need the Custom Vision NPM packages.
+To write an image analysis app with Custom Vision for Node.js, you need the Custom Vision npm packages.
 To install them, run the following command in PowerShell:

 ```shell
 npm install @azure/cognitiveservices-customvision-training
 npm install @azure/cognitiveservices-customvision-prediction
 ```

-Your app's `package.json` file will be updated with the dependencies.
+Your app's `package.json` file is updated with the dependencies.

 Create a file named `index.js` and import the following libraries: